CUNY-CL/yoyodyne-pretrained/README.md

 #### Other options

-Dropout probability is specified using `model: dropout: ...`.
+Dropout probability and/or label smoothing are specified as arguments to the `model`, as shown in the following YAML snippet.

+    ...
+    model:
+      dropout: 0.5
+      label_smoothing: 0.1
+      ...

 Batch size is specified using `data: batch_size: ...` and defaults to 32.